Neighborhood Energy Challenge - Wind Edition

 How will I be billed?
 What about Pepco?

-All you have to do is sign up with CleanChoice Energy.
-You will still get your Pepco bill, and Pepco will still maintain the wires, and provide the delivery of your electric service.
-The only thing that will change is the electricity your home uses will be replenished by clean, renewable wind and solar sources supplied by CleanChoice Energy.
+Once you switch vendors, you will still get your Pepco bill, and Pepco will still maintain the wires, and provide the delivery of your electric service.
+The only thing that will change is the electricity your home uses will be replenished by clean, renewable wind and solar sources.

 What if I move or change my mind?

-CleanChoice Energy has no fees to switch.
-And there are no cancellation fees, so you can switch back at any time.
+Many clean energy vendors have no fees to switch.
+And often there are no cancellation fees, so you can switch back at any time.

 How much extra is this going to cost me per month?